The Poet of Shame and Guilt

 Series: Jewish Lives

-From the prizewinning Jewish Lives series, a highly original and engaging appraisal of Franz Kafka’s life, work, legacy, and thought
+A highly original and engaging appraisal of Kafka’s life, work, legacy, and thought

 Franz Kafka was the poet of his own disorder.
 Throughout his life he struggled with a pervasive sense of shame and guilt that left traces in his daily existence—in his many letters, in his extensive diaries, and especially in his fiction.
 This stimulating book investigates some of the sources of Kafka’s personal anguish and its complex reflections in his imaginary world.